 - Held the monthly project DB Safety and Security Certification meeting, the Fire/Life Safety Committee meeting, and the EMU Safety and Security Certification meeting. - Project staff participated in the BBII monthly "All Hands" contractor workforce meetings.
-Safety communication with project stakeholders remains a priority to discuss project related hazards and mitigation initiatives. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections.
-Safety awareness training of overhead power line hazards was provided to contractor staff during the month.
-Received approval from Operations and JPB Safety on the new "Overhead Power Line" signs that are going to be installed along the ROW. - Held call with California Public Utilities Commission (CPUC) field inspectors to review General Order requirements for minimum distances of foundation poles to the track. - Provided follow-up Office Safety and Security Awareness training to PCEP staff located at project office.
-Topics included: fire safety, emergency evacuation, earthquake safety and active shooter procedures. - Worked with JPB Safety to develop "Right of Way" escort policy for one-time contractors/VIPs to be on the ROW.
+Safety communication with project stakeholders remains a priority to discuss project related hazards and mitigation initiatives. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Performed a hazard analysis in partnership with the contractor of several options designed to protect work equipment movement through grade crossings in partnership with the contractor. - Conducted field inspections of pending work site locations in preparation of scheduled activities with contractor and Transit Police to support worksite security requirements. - Provided inspection of new Drill Tech and NorCal equipment to be used on the ROW prior to being placed into service. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items.

-- Monthly safety communication meetings continue to be scheduled for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Continue to actively participate and present safety topics at the BBII "All Hands" monthly safety meetings. - Continue focus on performing site safety inspections on the OCS foundation and potholing field work to assess safety work practices and identify additional opportunities for improvement. - Provide inspection of new Drill Tech and NorCal equipment to be used on the ROW prior to being placed into service. - Project staff is reviewing the current Roadway Worker Protection training modules and will provide recommendations designed to enhance program efficiencies as new contractor staff is brought onboard.
+- Monthly safety communication meetings continue to be scheduled for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Continue to actively participate and present safety topics at the BBII "All Hands" monthly safety meetings. - Continue focus on performing site safety inspections on the OCS foundation and potholing field work to assess safety work practices and identify additional opportunities for improvement. - Project staff is developing grade crossing protection safety requirements for work equipment traveling through grade crossings in coordination with the FRA, Operations, Engineering, Safety, and contractor staff. - Project staff is developing safety guidelines and requirements for contractor work activities at a new worksite staging location (Burlingame Siding).